sipolac/risk/README.md

 ```

 Let's add a few wrinkles:
-* Instead of just one territory, you want to attack **three territories consecutively**, moving all your troops onto conquered territories along the way.
+* Instead of just one territory, you want to attack **three territories consecutively**, moving all your troops into conquered territories along the way.
 The second territory has 2 troops, and the third has 1.
 * The **second territory** has a +2 defense bonus, meaning defense rolls with **8-sided dice** when defending that territory.

 ```